 Our success depends, at least in part, on our ability to protect our core technology and intellectual property.
 To accomplish this, we rely on, and plan to continue relying on, a combination of trade secrets (including know-how), employee and third-party nondisclosure agreements, copyright, trademarks, intellectual property licenses and other contractual rights to retain ownership of, and protect, our technology.
-As of December 31, 2023, we have one (1) granted design patent in the U.S.A. and we have filed two (2) international patents which are currently in national phase before the relevant authorities.
-Failure to adequately protect its technology and intellectual property could result in competitors offering similar products, potentially resulting in the loss of some of our competitive advantage and a decrease in revenue which would adversely affect our business, prospects, financial condition and operating results.
+As of December 31, 2024, we have one granted design patent in the U.S.A. and we have filed: (a) two international patents which are currently in national phase before the relevant authorities and (b) two design patent applications in the USA which are currently under examination by the relevant authorities.
+Failure to adequately protect our technology and intellectual property could result in competitors offering similar products, potentially resulting in the loss of some of our competitive advantage and a decrease in revenue which would adversely affect our business, prospects, financial condition and operating results.